 Ultimately it changed me into a sci-fi geek, almost assimilating me into its culture.
 The amazing special effects, the characters and that John Williams soundtrack (which I was asking my brother to hum to me on the way home) took me by surprise and I wanted more.
 I bought the trading cards…

 Spielberg, Hanks and the stars of the series, including the grown-up Joe Mazzello (Jurassic Park), attended the TCA Winter Press Tour to answers questions about their epic undertaking.
 Spielberg noted that The Pacific has a different look and feel than Band of Brothers.
 Brothers had a darker, gloomier grey feeling – more reminiscent of Saving Private Ryan - while The Pacific is brighter and more vivid.
 "It was a blue sky world," Spielberg said, speaking to the personal accounts of the war from the soldiers who fought in it.
 "It was a hot, dry, humid blue- sky world.
-There are more vivid colors in The Pacific than we ever had in Band of Brothers."
-Spielberg talked about wanting to capture the very distinct terror and chaos that was a part of the war in the Pacific Theater.“If we find another story to do and we develop the character a little further and I get a chance to do another one, I’d be happy as pie to do it,” he told to Cinematical.Ford’s last appearance as Indiana Jones was in 2008 in the Indiana Jones And The Kingdom Of The Crystal Skull says that he takes an active part with the director of this series Steven Spielberg, in making the movie more adventurous.
+There are more vivid colors in The Pacific than we ever had in …

+Harrison Ford as the adventure addicted professor & archaeologist Indiana Jones will never opt for a retirement.
+Yes the 67 year old star, who immortalized the character of Indiana Jones, & vice versa, is at it again.
+He revealed that he would more than love to don that trademark cowboy hat and whip again and set out on a new breath taking adventure.“If we find another story to do and we develop the character a little further and I get a chance to do another one, I’d be happy as pie to do it,” he told to Cinematical.Ford’s last appearance as Indiana Jones was in 2008 in the Indiana Jones And The Kingdom Of The Crystal Skull says that he takes an active part with the director of this series Steven Spielberg, in making the movie more adventurous.
 “I’ve always been interested in developing the character, and bringing more information about the character each time we’ve gone out.”
 “We’ve found ways of doing that by introducing Sean (Connery) as my father, Mutt (Shia LaBeouf) as my…

 Nominated in the best film category are "Avatar," "District 9," "The Hurt Locker," "Star Trek" and "Transformers: Revenge of the Fallen."